-- 12.6.23 It is considered that there is the potential for ground contamination to occur during operation (due to leaks or spillages for example) and for ground gas to accumulate in confined spaces that could pose risk to future site users during the operational phase (if confirmed by future ground investigation). - 12.6.24 The Main Development Area is proposed to be largely covered in one or more buildings and hardstanding, but areas of top-soiled landscaped land would be present around the margins of the Site. - 12.6.25 Potentially hazardous materials (including those which represent a risk to controlled waters) will be stored in compliance with the requirements of any permits and/ or will handle and store such materials as recommended by the manufacturer. - 12.6.26 Therefore, based on the proposed use of the Main Development Area the sensitivity of future site users is classed as medium and the impacts are considered to have a low magnitude.
-The overall effect on future site users during the operational phase is considered to be minor adverse (not significant) in relation to soil or groundwater contamination and ground gas. - Impacts on Future Maintenance Workers - 12.6.27 Maintenance workers could be more directly exposed to soil or groundwater contaminants than future site users (during excavation works for example).
-However, it is expected that the duration of exposure would be very short and and that appropriate protective equipment and safe working procedures would be used. - 12.6.28 Consequently the effect on maintenance workers during the operational phase is considered to be minor adverse (not significant). - Impacts on Controlled Waters - 12.6.29 The Proposed Development will include activities during the operational phase that could generate contaminants that could pose risk to surface water (the Humber Estuary, drainage channels within the Site, the proposed ecological mitigation pond and the proposed attenuation lagoon) and/ or groundwater.
+- 12.6.24 It is considered that there is the potential for ground contamination to occur during operation of the Proposed Development (due to leaks or spillages for example) and for ground gas to accumulate in confined spaces that could pose risk to future Site users during the operational phase. - 12.6.25 The Main Development Area is proposed to be largely covered in one or more buildings and hardstanding, but areas of top-soiled landscaped land would be present around the margins of the Site. - 12.6.26 Potentially hazardous materials (including those which represent a risk to controlled waters) will be stored in compliance with the requirements of any permits and/ or will handle and store such materials as recommended by the manufacturer. - 12.6.27 Therefore, based on the proposed use of the Main Development Area the sensitivity of future Site users is classed as medium and the impacts are considered to have a low magnitude.
+The overall effect on future Site users during the operational phase of the Proposed Development is considered to be minor adverse (not significant) in relation to soil or groundwater contamination and ground gas.

+Impacts on Future Maintenance Workers

+- 12.6.28 Maintenance workers could be more directly exposed to soil or groundwater contaminants than future Site users (during excavation works for example).
+However, it is expected that the duration of exposure would be very short and that appropriate protective equipment and safe working procedures would be used. - 12.6.29 Consequently the effect on maintenance workers during the operational phase of the Proposed Development is considered to be minor adverse (not significant).

+Impacts on Controlled Waters

+- 12.6.30 The Proposed Development will include activities during the operational phase that could generate contaminants that could pose risk to surface water (the Humber Estuary, drainage channels within the Site, and the proposed attenuation lagoon) and/ or groundwater.
 The Main Development Area will be largely covered in hardstanding with other areas of top-soiled landscaping which will reduce infiltration potential.
 In addition, the operator of the Proposed Development will comply with the requirements of any permits and/ or will handle and store materials such as chemicals and fuels as recommended by the manufacturer.
-However, there could be potential for environmental risks associated with spillages due to road accidents or faulty vehicles.

-12.6.30 The sensitivity of controlled waters during the operational phase of the Proposed Development has been classed as high to high for surface water and groundwater.
+However, there could be potential for environmental risks associated with spillages due to road accidents or faulty vehicles. - 12.6.31 The sensitivity of controlled waters during the operational phase of the Proposed Development has been classed as high for surface water and groundwater.
 The magnitude of the impacts to controlled waters is classed as low.
 Therefore the effect on controlled waters during the operational phase of the Proposed Development is considered to be moderate adverse (significant) in relation to soil and groundwater contamination, in the absence of mitigation measures.